paperless-ngx/paperless-ngx/docs/usage.md

 - `{created_month_name_short}`: created month short name
 - `{created_day}`: created day
 - `{created_time}`: created time in HH:MM format

+### Workflow permissions

+All users who have application permissions for editing workflows can see the same set of workflows.
+In other words, workflows themselves intentionally do not have an owner or permissions.

+Given their potentially far-reaching capabilities, you may want to restrict access to workflows.

+Upon migration, existing installs will grant access to workflows to users who can add documents (and superusers who can always access all parts of the app).

 ## Custom Fields {#custom-fields}